camunda/blog.camunda.org/content/post/2015/10/camunda-posse-new-blog.md

 ## Images

-Are loaded when the reader reaches them.
+Are loaded when the reader reaches them (a technic which is called _[lazy loading](https://en.wikipedia.org/wiki/Lazy_loading)_ and prevents your mobile data plan to be consumed when you look at kitten images).

 ```md
 {{</* figure src="please-have-a-seat.jpg" alt="Picture of the office." title="Please have a seat." caption="We're ready!" attr="V. Vago" attrlink="http://twitter.com/zeropaper" */>}}